EdisonWard/EdisonWard/README.md

 ## About Me

-Aspiring Cybersecurity Professional boasting a track record of over six years in diagnosing and rectifying diverse computer and network-related challenges.
+Aspiring Cybersecurity Analyst with a track record of over six years in diagnosing and rectifying diverse computer and network-related challenges.
 A distinguished Navy veteran, offering a decade-long history of fostering teamwork, accountability, and strong work ethics.
-Demonstrated proficiency in swiftly analyzing and resolving intricate and time-sensitive issues, showcasing a results-oriented approach.
-Exhibits a fervent commitment to continual learning and interpersonal adeptness.
-Highly driven and meticulous team member poised to contribute to organizational objectives.
+Results-orientated with a commitment to continual learning and interpersonal adeptness.
+Highly driven and meticulously poised to contribute to organizational objectives.

 ## Experience